maluueu/hpsahba/contrib/dkms/README.md

 # Usage

-Run `./patch.sh` to download and patch hpsa driver.
-This script also takes an optional argument VERSION that sets what kernel version to patch.
+To download and patch the hpsa driver for your Linux kernel version run the below command.
+Your version is automatically detected and you are being asked for confirmation.

+    ./patch.sh

 Make sure that you have your current kernel headers and dkms package installed.